mandarexceptionaire/oauth-node-js/README.md

 ## Sequence Diagram

-- The following simple sequence diagram should help you understand the flow.
+- The following sequence diagram should help you understand the oauth handshake sequence.

 ![Alt text](images/seq.png "sequence diagram on oauth")